Granville, Wisconsin: Separation, annexation, and consolidation with Milwaukee

 The northeastern corner of the town was known as Brown Deer, and eventually became the incorporated Village of Brown Deer on January 20, 1955, after a court battle between area residents and the city of Milwaukee (which hoped to annex the area).
 The remainder was consolidated with the City of Milwaukee after referendums held in both jurisdictions on April 3, 1956 approved the move.

 However, on July 12, 1956, the Town Board of Granville passed a motion to repeal the ordinance under which the April referendum had been held, and the matter ended up in the hands of the Wisconsin Supreme Court, which finally ruled that the consolidation had been lawfully approved and the Town of Granville had ceased to exist.

 The final details of which portions were to go to Milwaukee and which to Brown Deer were not finally put to rest until April 1962, with one parcel of a quarter of a square miles going to Brown Deer.

 Geography

 Granville was located at 43°10'39" North, 88°2'38" West (43.1775 -88.04389).

 When it was first formed, Granville stretched from the western border of Milwaukee County at 124th Street to 27th Street on the east, and from the northern border of Milwaukee County at County Line Road to Hampton Avenue on the south.

 Demographics

 The town had a population of 1,713 in 1850 and 2,431 in 1875.

 Education

 Milwaukee Public Schools operates public schools in the area.
 Goodrich Elementary School, John Burroughs Middle School, and Harold S. Vincent High School serve the community.

+Risen Savior Lutheran School, one of Milwaukee's highest performing schools, is located in the Granville neighborhood.

 Granville Lutheran School, a private school operated by Lutheran Urban Mission Initiative (LUMIN) Schools, is in the area.